jegelstaff/yourturn.ca-solar-Graphing-Tools/readme.txt

 See this code in action here: http://www.yourturn.ca/solar/graph-your-own-logs

+Visit http://www.yourturn.ca/solar to learn about my solar power system and see complete historical graphs of its production.

 Installation Instructions:

 1. put a copy of all the files in a folder on your server